 Weinstein and Wilson, Freedom and Crisis, 63.

-Although the identification of malaria as a killer of colonists is not uncommon, Schweikart and Allen's assertion that it was a “New World disease” against which the English lacked immunities is novel.
-In contrast to this original idea, a statement from the Johns Hopkins Bloomberg School of Public Health reflects the typical assertions concerning malaria in the New World.
+Although the identification of malaria as a killer of colonists is not uncommon, Schweikart and Allen's add a new twist with their assertion that it was a “New World disease” against which the English lacked immunities.
+In contrast to this original idea, a statement from the Johns Hopkins Bloomberg School of Public Health reflects the current state of knowledge concerning malaria in the New World.

 “Background History on Malaria”